infobloxopen/db-controller/docs/index.md

 * minPasswordLength: Ensures that the generated password is at least this length.
 The value is in the range [15, 99].
 The default value is 15.
 Upper limit is Postgresql max password length limit.
 * passwordRotationPeriod: Defines the period of time (in minutes) before a password is rotated.
 The value can be in the range [60, 1440] minutes.
 The default value is 60 minutes.

-* Fragment Keys: This is the label to use for identifying the master connection information to a DB instance
-   - Username: The username for the master/root user of the database instance
-   - Host: The host name where the database instance is located
-   - Port: The port to use for connecting to the host
-   - sslMode: Indicates of the connection to the DB instance requires secure connection values "require" or "disable"
-   - passwordSecretRef: The name of the secret that contains the password for this connection
-   - passwordSecretKey: Optional value for the key value, default value is "password"
-   - shape: The optional value of shape, see DatabaseClaim, specified here when defined by FragmentKey
-   - minStorageGB: The optional value of minStorageGB, see DatabaseClaim, specified here when defined by FragmentKey
-   - engineVersion: The optional version of RDS instance, for now Postgres version, but could be other types
-   - deletePolicy: The optional DeletePolicy value for CloudDatabase, default delete, possible values: delete, orphan
-   - reclaimPolicy: Used as value for ReclaimPolicy for CloudDatabase, possible values are "delete" and "retain"

-* defaultMasterPort: Value of MasterPort if not specified in FragmentKey
+* defaultMasterPort: Value of MasterPort
-* defaultMasterUsername: Value of MasterUsername if not specified in FragmentKey
+* defaultMasterUsername: Value of MasterUsername
-* defaultSslMode: Value of sslMode if not specified in FragmentKey
+* defaultSslMode: Value of sslMode
-* defaultShape: Value of Shape if not specified in FragmentKey or DatabaseClaim
+* defaultShape: Value of Shape if not specified in DatabaseClaim
-* defaultMinStorageGB: Value of MinStorageGB if not specified in FragmentKey or DatabaseClaim
+* defaultMinStorageGB: Value of MinStorageGB if not specified in DatabaseClaim
-* defaultEngineVersion: Value of EngineVersion if not specified in FragmentKey or DatabaseClaim
+* defaultEngineVersion: Value of EngineVersion if not specified in DatabaseClaim
 * defaultDeletionPolicy: The DeletionPolicy for CloudDatabase, possible values: delete, orphan
 * defaultReclaimPolicy: Used as default value for ReclaimPolicy for CloudDatabase, possible values are "delete" and "retain"